• Skip to primary navigation

 Making the marinade

-This is a very traditional beef jerky and that calls for some pretty common but TASTY ingredients.
+This is a very traditional beef jerky recipe which calls for some pretty common but TASTY ingredients.
 Most of the ingredients you will already have in your pantry, so no need to break the bank at the grocery store.

 Marinating jerky strips in bag